 It’s that time of year again, time to deep clean all those places in your home you typically avoid like the plague.
 Time to purge your home of unwanted clutter and unnecessary items.
 For some of you, this may be that time of the year you dread.
 For others, you look forward to getting rid of your spouse’s tacky sweaters and those mugs in the house you never use but always think you’ll need.
 There is one uniting reason more than 70 percent of Americans take part in some form of Spring cleaning each year: simply … a clean home is a healthier home.
-This Spring, decluttering your home can not only lead to a healthier home for you and your family, it can lead to giving and building a home for another family.
+This Spring, decluttering your home can not only lead to a healthier home for you and your family, but it can also lead to giving and building a home for another family.
 Habitat for Humanity ReStore is about to make your cleaning experience much easier and much more rewarding.

-The Three Box Method: As you go from room to room, take three boxes or large containers with you.
+The Three-Box Method: As you go from room to room, take three boxes or large containers with you.
 Label them “DONATE”, “KEEP”, and “TRASH/RECYCLE”.
-Bring some sticky notes along with you for larger items that won’t fit in to your containers.
+Bring some sticky notes along with you for larger items that won’t fit into your containers.

 Declutter Checklist for Every Room:

-- Surfaces: Check out what items you have on top of nightstands, dressers and counters and make sure they are something you use regularly
+- Surfaces: Check out what items you have on top of nightstands, dressers, and counters and make sure they are something you use regularly

 - Closet: Take a look at your clothes and shoes.
 Rule of thumb: If you haven’t worn it in a year, you probably won’t wear it again.
 Trust me, we all have that one shirt we convince ourselves we will wear EVENTUALLY… we don’t and odds are, won’t.

 - Under the Bed: Time to find out what’s hiding!